rojenzaman/SecureRsyncVPNBackup/README.md

 ### `config.json`

 This file contains all the settings for your backups.
-Below is an explanation of each section:

 - **`remote_servers`**: An array of servers to back up.
   - **`host`**: The hostname or IP address of the remote server.